 Accurate testing and analysis is the foundation of good PCN control.
 Sampling and testing not only shows if PCN is present, but also what species is present in the soil.
 This information, coupled with that of the resistance/tolerance of the varieties available to grow, is vital for the effective management of PCN.
 The information you request from the laboratory, and what you do with the results will vary depending on what situation the field is in, for example, are you trying to detect an early-stage infestation or an established one?

 The AHDB has produced an excellent guide to sampling and analysis.

 PCN is a complicated pest.
 As well as the initial population count other factors such as variety, soil type and field/farm history all contribute to what could be described as PCN pressure in a particular field.
-All of these considerations will need to be taken into account to make an informed judgement on treatment options.
+All these factors will need to be considered when making an informed judgement on treatment options.

-Velum will typically cost around half that of granular nematicides, making both the programme and its use alone cost effective compared with granules.
+Velum Prime typically costs around half that of granular nematicides, making both the programme and its use alone cost effective compared with granules.

 A typical set up is to apply using two nozzles per row: one at the front of the planting share and directed down into the furrow with the second at the rear of the share and directed so to spray the soil as it closes around the planted furrow.